Table of Contents

 Cons of Dropshipping

 Anyone with an online store and a supplier can enter the dropshipping business.
-This is in stark contrast to the traditional retail model, which requires initial capital investment, premises, a warehouse and many other moving parts to facilitate order fulfilment.
+This is in stark contrast to the traditional retail model, which requires initial capital investment, product development or research and development, a warehouse and many other moving parts to facilitate order fulfilment.
 As a result, many markets are highly saturated by companies offering identical products sourced from the same suppliers.

 With dropshipping, wholesale prices can be constrained by your relatively small volume of orders at any one time.
 Combined with high competition, this can reduce your profit margins.
 You could face a margin as low as 10%, but it will depend on your industry, product(s), marketing costs, supplier and customer location, and other factors.